ryanramorris16/blackjack-projects/README.md

 - splitter - generates 2 split hands if a player gets 2 of the same card and wants to double their bet
 - checkBlackjack - returns 1 if the value of a hand is 21, 0 else
 - createDeck - creates a deck of cards with more decks depending on the amount of players

+## Strategy.py

+Python script to determine the optimal strategy for a given hand & dealer card Includes functions:

+- splitStrategy - determines if you can and should split your hand
+- standStrategy - determines if you should stand
+- doubleStrategy - deteremins if you can and should double
+- hitStrategy - determines if you should hit

+**These functions currently need to be ran in order to output the correct outcome**